samhuk/exhibitor/contributing/development.md

 ## Linting

 ESLint is used for Typescript linting.
-To lint the Typescript code, run `npm run lint`.
-To only lint for errors (excluding warnings), run `npm run lint-errors-only`.
+To lint the Typescript code, run `make lint`.
+To only lint for errors (excluding warnings), run `make lint-errors-only`.

 ## Building

-To build all three parts of the package, run `npm run build`.
-This will output many build artifacts to `/build`, separated by package area, i.e. `/build/api`, `/build/cli`, etc.
+To build all three parts of the package, run `make build-all`.
+This will output build artifacts to `/build`, separated by package area, i.e. `/build/api`, `/build/cli`, `/build/site/client`, `/build/site/server`, etc.

-## Development Deployment

-For a development deployment, run `npm start`.

-This starts a hot-reloading build of the site client, server, and test component library (within `/test/componentLibrary`), and serves the client by default at http://localhost:4001.

 ## Releasing

 From the repo root dir:

-Run `npm run build`

-Run `sh ./scripts/dist.sh` (if bash-like is available), or `"scripts/dist.bat"` (if on Windows)
+Run `make prepublish`

 `/dist/npm/exhibitor/lib` will now be populated and is ready for puiblishing to npm.